Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 > "A good blade's worth more than any fire-spitter.
 A gun's only as strong as its powder and steel, but a sword or an axe?
 Aye, that's as strong as the arm that swings it—and there's no arm stronger than a dwarf's!" - *A Dwarven Blacksmith*

 Firearms are uncommon and challenging to use in Antares, often considered impractical and requiring specific prerequisites and maintenance.
-Other weapons like bows, crossbows, or arcane staves are easier to use and cheaper, while cold steel weapons are much stronger.
+Other weapons like bows, crossbows, or arcane staves are easier to use and cheaper, while melee weapons are much stronger.

 **Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as '**cordite**' to propel projectiles over long distances.
 These weapons were brought over by the Londoners and are used exclusively by their people.

-## Firearm Rule

-Firearms are considered ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
-If an ability or spell refers to “ranged weapons” or simply “weapons,” firearms are included unless stated otherwise.
-However, if an ability specifies melee or non-ranged weapons, firearms do not apply

 ## Firearm Table